 When people in your community search for a new church to visit, will they find yours?
 If they do, there’s a good chance it will be through your church website.

-This means your website needs to be easy to find when people search for it through a search engine.
+This means your website needs to be easy to find when people search for it through a search engine, but how do you say “visit our church website” without being pushy?
 One of the best ways to do this is by indexing your site through Google My Business.
 Don’t be thrown off by the word “business” — as long as you have a physical location, Google can list your church.

 Having a church website that is easy to find is not enough, though — every part of your website needs to be thoughtfully designed to meet the needs of new visitors.
 Think of your website as your church’s front porch.
 If it’s inviting, people will want to step through the door to discover what’s inside.
 Just like you’d add a fresh coat of paint to your front door or regularly sweep the porch steps, it’s important to regularly update and polish your website.
 Here’s what you can do to get your church website ready for visitors:

 First things first — your website needs to be mobile-friendly.
 A mobile-friendly site lets someone easily view your website content no matter what type of device they’re searching from.
 Why is this important?

 More than half of all web traffic comes from mobile or tablets.
 That’s a LOT of searching happening from phones, and according to Google, a potential visitor viewing your site on their phone is five times more likely to leave if the site isn’t easy to use!

 Most potential new visitors are checking out your church website before they ever step foot in your building, and odds are they’re searching for you on a mobile device.
 Make sure they can find what they need, no matter where they’re searching from.